Div-30/Git-Advanced-Exercises/README.md

    ## Challenge 6: **Creating a Branch from a Commit**

+   This challenge is about creating a Git branch from a specific point in my commit history.
+I  used git checkout -b ft/new-branch-from-commit with a commit hash to start the branch ft/new-branch-from-commit.

 ```
    gymtwiyubake@Twiyubakes-iMac Git-Advanced % git log --oneline
 1c79e1f (HEAD -> main) Test commit 1